 When it comes to your employees' notebook computers, every second counts.
 A sluggish system not only affects productivity, but is a source of annoyance as well.
-Battery life also matters-the longer the better.
-That's why it's essential to select notebooks that offer fast performance and long battery life.
+Battery life also matters-the longer the better-as does durability.
+That's why it's essential to select a model with fast performance, long battery life, and the ability to keep running and keep your data safe even if it takes the occasional tumble.

-Principled Technologies tested two notebook systems in our labs, the Dell Latitude E5430 and the HP ProBook 4440s.
-We found that the Latitude outperformed the ProBook in three areas: business application performance, media handling and 3D, and battery life.
-The Dell Latitude E5430 also provided longer battery life.
-These advantages can save your workers time and annoyance, making the Dell Latitude E5430 an excellent choice.
+Principled Technologies tested two notebook systems in our labs, the Dell Latitude E6430 and the HP EliteBook 8470p.
+We found that the Latitude outperformed the EliteBook in five areas: business application performance, media handling and 3D graphics performance, boot time, battery life, and durability.
+These advantages can save your workers time, making the Dell Latitude E6430 an excellent choice.